nicholashobbs/Random-Notes/Python.md

 - `minitem()` yields the smallest key-value pair and `maxitem()` yields the largest
 - `minkey()` yields the smallest key and `maxkey()` yields the largest
 - `pop_min()` removes and returns the smallest key-value pair and `pop_max()` removes and returns the largest

+# Atom

+Ctrl Shift M for Markdown Preview (stop pointless commits and pushes to github)